 - Does alcohol impact the effectiveness of the medication?

 Consuming alcohol is not a factor in the effectiveness of the medication (unlike other alternative medications).
 It is advised, however, to use the injections prior to drinking alcohol for the highest chance of safe administering.

 - I have diabetes.
 Is TriMix still safe for me to use?

 Yes.
-TriMix is safe for individuals with diabetes, heart problems or circulation issues.
+TriMix was designed to be safe for individuals with diabetes, heart problems or circulation issues.
 It’s also safe for those who have had prostate surgery, prostate removal or prostate cancer.